ShivrajChougule/video-snapshot/README.md

 ### STEPS:

 #### 1. Select a video
-Select the video by clicking 'Choose File' or paste the video URL in textbox and then click on <b>GO</b>
+Select the video by clicking 'Choose File' or paste the full path video URL in textbox and then click on <b>GO</b>
+##### example of sample video url :- https://www.radiantmediaplayer.com/media/bbb-360p.mp4

 #### 2. Take a snapshot
 Click on the 'Download Snapshot' button and snapshot of the video will download